CYBER MONDAY

-To better understand how depreciation works, you’ll need to know which types of assets depreciate, the most common depreciation methods, how to calculate depreciation, and the impact that depreciation has on your financial statements.
+To better understand how depreciation works, you’ll need to know which types of assets depreciate, the most common depreciation methods, how to calculate depreciation, and the impact depreciation has on your financial statements.

 How does depreciation work?

-Assets depreciate over time to allow the business to slowly write down the cost of the asset and receive a tax deduction for each year.
-If an asset was completely depreciated in its first year, the company would only have the tax benefits once.
+Assets depreciate slowly over time, allowing the business to receive a tax deduction for each year.
+If an asset lost all value in its first year, the company would only have the tax benefits once.

-The government encourages capital investment by allowing you to recognize the gradual depreciation of your company’s assets and use that loss of value as a write-off on your taxes.
+The government encourages capital investment by allowing you to recognize the gradual depreciation of your company’s assets and use that loss of value as a write-off on your business taxes.

-An asset is anything of value (either physical or intangible) that a company uses to run its business.
+• Assets: Anything of value (either physical or intangible) that a company uses to run its business.

 • Physical assets can range from office equipment to machinery or vehicles.
 Physical assets depreciate through wear and tear or by becoming outdated.